 The risk assessment process and the stress testing framework respectively consider risks in normal and in stressed market environments.
 These assessment and measurement methodologies need to regularly be reviewed.
-The global assessment exercise serves as a yearly review of the treatment of individual risks.
-In addition, the model validation function regularly challenges the quantitative methodologies used to measure risks.
+The model validation function regularly challenges the quantitative methodologies used to measure risks.